 Workers’ comp insurance is a must-have for small business owners and subcontractors.
 It provides duo protection for your business and employees against potential work-related risks.
 There are many components to workers’ compensation insurance, but one of the most important parts to be aware of is your workers’ compensation certificate of insurance.

-A workers’ compensation certificate of insurance (COI) is proof that a business carries workers’ comp coverage.
-You may have heard a workers’ compensation certificate referred to by different names such as COI, insurance certificate, certificate of insurance form, subcontractor certificate of insurance, or proof of insurance.
+A workers’ compensation certificate of insurance is proof that a business carries workers’ comp coverage.
+It can sometimes be referred to by other names, including COI, insurance certificate, certificate of insurance form, subcontractor certificate of insurance, or proof of insurance.

 What is a workers’ compensation certificate of insurance?